 StandPoint™ Surveys offer a series of robust custom engagement surveys that delve into the unique factors at academic health institutions that are known to drive the engagement and retention of faculty and staff.

-AAMC's StandPoint Surveys offer robust custom engagement surveys that delve into the factors unique to academic health institutions that drive the engagement and retention of faculty and staff.
 We partner with you to develop a comprehensive and customized approach to collecting essential employee feedback needed to support your institution’s goals.
 StandPoint Surveys offers a turnkey process for survey administration that ensures your institution can successfully collect rich and representative data.

 Why Choose StandPoint Surveys?